Gergi3/js-react-softuni-project-final/README.md

 Features like pagination, and "show more" button for revealing articles each time its clicked. <br />

 <b>TO BE IMPLEMENTED SOON (BEFORE 21.08.2022)</b>
-- search bar
+- search bar ✔️
-- contact us sending an email
+- contact us sending an email ❌ (postponed for after 21.08.2022 because server-side focused)
 - client-side data validation ✔️
 - comments (CRUD)
 - routes guarding ✔️